 Key Results: Found areas of opportunity of a real world service that could improve user satisfaction in order to build it’s overall experience.

 We chose to look at Yummy.com because of it's innovative approach to grocery shopping.
-Yummy changes the traditional brick & mortar store experience of grocery shopping by allowing its users to shop quickly from anywhere and have their groceries delivered to their home.
+Yummy changes the traditional brick & mortar store experience of grocery shopping by allowing its users to shop quickly from anywhere and have their groceries delivered to their homes.

-Our first step was to conduct field research and find out IF Yummy even had any problems.
+Our first step was to conduct field research and find out If Yummy even had any problems.
 We talked to multiple employees at Yummy, including the store manager who gave us an end to end walkthrough of their service and how it worked.
 We also talked to a few customers of yummy, this where things got really exciting.

-We found that the in store process of receiving the order and sending it out for delivery was seamless.
+We found that the in-store process of receiving the order and sending it out for delivery was seamless.
 Customers also were pretty happy with their service, and so it seemed like this process was bulletproof.

 Imaged above, we mapped out the entire service based on our research.
 Notice the area the step that takes the longest.
 When a Yummy customer submits the order, they then wait for their groceries and this is where we found many customers had the most questions.
-Can i still add something to my order?
+Can I still add something to my order?
 When will they arrive?
-How do i know when they are outside my building?
+How do I know when they are outside my building?